Australian Feral Cat What is a Feral Cat?

 • Feral Cats are a Serious Threat to Native Fauna.
 Environmental scientists generally agree that that the feral cat is the most serious threat to smaller native Australian wildlife.

 • Threatened Native Animals.
 Feral cats are thought to threaten the existence of 35 species of birds, 36 mammals, 7 reptiles and 3 amphibians.

 • Feral Cats have probably contributed to the extinction.
 Many small to medium-sized native Australian animals and ground-nesting birds are now extinct due to predation by feral cats.

 The Unknown Fake Facts

 • Number of Native Animals Killed.
-One claim puts the number of native animals killed each day by feral cats at 7 million.
+One claim is the feral cats kill 7 million native animals each day.
 This equates to 27 billion animals killed by feral cats in Australia each year!
-Another claim puts the number of killings at 20 billion an year.
+Another claim puts the number killed at 20 billion an year.
 (These numbers equate to more than three times the population of humans living on the earth!).
-There is no credible scientific evidence to support this claim.
+There is no credible scientific evidence to support these claim.
 These numbers were derived by extrapolating the number of animal remains found inside the stomachs of some feral cats and multiplying these by the estimated number of feral cats in Australia.
 In both cases the large (more frightening) numbers were used without consideration as to how long these prey may have been in the cats stomach (i.e. could be over a number of days) and the variations in the sizes and the animals killed and assumed that all feral cats had he same kill rates throughout Australia.

 Feral Cats Transmit Diseases.
 There is no clear evidence that these cats are unique in their ability to transmit diseases to other animals.

 The general consensus is that feral cats are responsible for the serious depletion of certain types on native Australian fauna.
 An accurate estimate of the number of feral cats in Australia and their true kill rates are not known.